YuhangSong/Arena-Baselines/README.md

 <img align="left" width="100" height="100" src="./images/Logo.png">

 [Arena](https://sites.google.com/view/arena-unity/) is a general evaluation platform and building toolkit for single/multi-agent intelligence.
-As a part of [Arena](https://sites.google.com/view/arena-unity/) project, this repository is to provide implementation of state-of-the-art deep multi-agent reinforcement learning baselines.
+As a part of [Arena](https://sites.google.com/view/arena-unity/) project, this repository is to provide implementation of state-of-the-art deep single/multi-agent reinforcement learning baselines.
-Arena-Baselines is fully based on [RLlib](https://ray.readthedocs.io/en/latest/rllib.html).
+Arena-Baselines is based on [ray](https://github.com/ray-project/ray).
-More resources can be found in [Arena Home](https://sites.google.com/view/arena-unity/).
+Other resources can be found in [Arena Home](https://sites.google.com/view/arena-unity/).
-If you use this repository to conduct research, we kindly ask that you [cite the paper](#citation) as a reference.
+If you use this repository to conduct research, we kindly ask that you [cite the papers](#citation) as references.

 ## Features